Which Bible Version Is Best?

 result from the many minor corrections.
 The main advantage of the modern translations

-is that they are written in modern English so the reader will not be mystified or
+is that they are written in clear, modern English so the reader will not be mystified or

-misled by the archaic English of the KJV.
+misled by the outdated English of the KJV.
 The mainstream modern Bible versions have

-been translated by teams of devout Bible scholars who have prayerfully done their
+been translated by teams of highly qualified Bible scholars who have diligently done their

 very best to convey the true meaning of the ancient Hebrew and Greek manuscripts